apache/trafficserver/doc/admin-guide/plugins/header_rewrite.en.rst

 	cond %{<name>}
         add-header @PropertyName "%{TCP-INFO}"

 This operation records TCP Info struct field values as an Internal remap as well as global header at the event hook specified by the condition.
 Supported hook conditions include TXN_START_HOOK, SEND_RESPONSE_HEADER_HOOK and TXN_CLOSE_HOOK in the Global plugin and REMAP_PSEUDO_HOOK, SEND_RESPONSE_HEADER_HOOK and TXN_CLOSE_HOOK in the Remap plugin.
+Conditions supported as request headers include TXN_START_HOOK and REMAP_PSEUDO_HOOK.
+The other conditions are supported as response headers.
 TCP Info fields currently recorded include rtt, rto, snd_cwnd and all_retrans.
+This operation is not supported on internal transactions.

 Condition Operands
 ------------------